theoludwig/theoludwig/posts/hello-world.md

 The code of this website is open source on [GitHub](https://github.com/Divlo/Divlo), so you can see the code and contribute to it.

-I decided to keep things simple, here are the 2 main features missing on my blog:

-- Comments (you can interact with me on my Twitter account)
-- Views counter

-That not mean that these features will never be implemented, but to avoid the need of a database now, I dropped out these features.

 ### Technologies

 - [Next.js](https://nextjs.org/)

-  It allows to have a server-side rendered website, that means that it is faster and easier to have a good SEO (Search Engine Optimization) than a SPA (Single Page Application).
+  It allows to have a server-side rendered website, that means that it is faster and easier to have a good <abbr title="Search Engine Optimization">SEO</abbr> than a <abbr title="Single Page Application">SPA</abbr>.

 - [MDX](https://mdxjs.com/)